3nvi/gatsby-intl/packages/gatsby-plugin-intl/README.md

 - `defaultLanguage`: The default/fallback locale of your application.
 Defaults to `en`.
 - `siteUrl`: The URL of your site that's used when creating SEO tags.
 Defaults to the environment variable `URL` (which platforms like Netlify automatically populate) or to `localhost:8000` if the environment variable is not present.
 - `excludedPages`: A list page paths that the plugin should ignore.
 Defaults to `[]`.
-Allows both strings and regex.
+Allows both strings and globs.
 - `notFoundPage`: The URL for a custom 404 page.
 Defaults to `/404/`.
 - `deleteOriginalPages`: A boolean denoting whether to delete the original non-localized pages or retain them at their original paths.
 Defaults to `true`.